skade/presentations/full-metal-ruby.md

 * "close" is not necessarily physical distance
 * discussions and movements can be more ongoing
-* physical meetings are still very important
+* physical meetings are still very important and act as roots

 ## Open-source communities

 * work-centered
 * sometimes makes community-effort take the back seat
-* commercial interest
+* commercial interest gives both momentum and friction

 ## Work-Centered
 {:.cover .Picture .WorkCentered .noHead}